seabull/resources/python_notes.md

         if __name__=='__main__':
             main()  #9
         ```

       - Variable Scope Rules: Local reference to global variable need to be declared

+      - The Python bytecode compiler determines when the function is defined how to fetch a variable x that appears in it, based on these rules:

+        - If there is a global x declaration, x comes from and is assigned to the x global variable the module.4
+        - If there is a nonlocal x declaration, x comes from and is assigned to the x local variable of the nearest surrounding function where x is defined.
+        - If x is a parameter or is assigned a value in the function body, then x is local variable.
+        - If x is referenced but is not assigned and is not a parameter:
+        - x will be looked up in the local scopes of the surrounding function bodies (nonlocal scopes);
+        - If not found in sorrounding scopes, it will be read from the module global scope;
+        - If not found in the global scope, it will be read from __builtins__.__dict__.

       - ```python
         b = 6
         >>> def f2(a):